December 14th, 2007

 …no, I'm pretty sure that's not it.

 And empowering female sexual pleasure equals dismantling rape culture?
 NO NO NO NO NO. Don't get me wrong: empowering female sexual pleasure?
 Do it.
 It's great to have a dynamic by which women can engage in sex that is pleasurable.
 So: where is consent in all of this?
 Is it possible for sex to be physically pleasurable while not consensual?
 Because, you know, just because half the men on earth don't know a clitoris from a clavicle doesn't mean that every rapist is the archetypical shove-cock-in-gooshy-part-of-sex-object.
+And if all you're doing is teaching women to have pleasurable sex during some shove-cock-in-gooshy-part-of-sex-object type action that was going to happen anyway, the only people you're empowering is men.
+Have we all forgotten the word 'consent'?

 Now, where has empowering female sexual pleasure been high-activity work for decades?
 Centuries?
 Oh, right, the whole history of female-female sexual interaction that in more recent centuries in western culture has been driven underground by homophobia taken out in the name of Christianity and has, more recently, fought its way back up (Side note: while some feminists were busy arguing that rape has nothing to do with sex, other feminists were already busy having sex with each other.
 And making great porn out of it); these women have been ignored and rejected by large portions of the feminist movements and clearly their work continues to be forgotten by some.
 What has also been important accross history?
 Women fighting back, not by saying 'yes!' but with fists and feet.
 Women's self defense classes have been a small but building force in the last few decades; why is this effort not being put towards increasing that?
 Many brilliant minds are analyzing masculinity (Rebecca Walker's What Makes a Man comes to mind, even if it does ave the disastrous bit from Michael Moore); why not put more work into making sure these ideas are getting to every school, to every town, make sure that every boy growing up has a wide range of people to grow up into and knows ways to treat women with respect that isn't just misogyny masked with a smile?